wesleytian/wesleytian.com/posts/projects.md

 ---
 ## Other

-### Succeeding at Failing Pitch Competition (FA 19)
+### The Perfect Pill Bottle
-Placed 1st out of 36 teams
-4 min pitch on "The Perfect Pill Bottle" as a low-tech solution for helping curb the opioid crisis.
+Placed 1st out of 36 teams @ University of Michigan's FA 19 Succeeding at Failing (SI 360) Pitch Competition 4 min pitch on "The Perfect Pill Bottle" as a low-tech solution for helping curb the opioid crisis.
 I used a powerful anecdote from my summer living in Manchester, New Hampshire and seeing the opioid crisis problem firsthand.
-- I wish somebody recorded this presentation.
-I thought it was beautiful.
-- We won by class majority vote.

 ![img](/projects/pill-bottle.png)
 Presenters: Me and [Ben Welleck](https://www.linkedin.com/in/benwellek/)